BeratYesbek/e_commerce_android/README.md

 # e_commerce_android
 This android app has been supported with e_commerce_backend.
-Retrofit, dataBinding, ViewModel Coroutine, jetpack library and more technic has been used
+RETROFIT, DATA BINDING, VIEW MODEL COROUTINE, DAGGER HILT  and more technic has been used

 ### Description:
 In this project has an  ecommerce mobile application infrastructure. in here has been used Android jetpack library. this project has been developed  following the SOLID rules and best practices.